A defining estate in the emerging, high altitude region of Orange, NSW

 Treading the line between Gris and Grigio style, this is an easy drinker with a poke of spice and complexity.
 Limited skin contact gives clarity of appearance, though the palate is fleshed out with a small portion of the wine matured in old French oak.
 It's all apple and spiced pear, with some creaminess in the texture derived from time on lees.
 Closes with decent length and complexity of texture.

-Sourced from the estate's top hillside block, a lower yielding site which gives pleasing fruit intensity, especially at this entry level.
+Sourced from the estate's top hillside block, a lower yielding site which gives pleasing fruit intensity, this 2017 release is a banger for its level.